 IT CAN BE FRIGHTENING

-If speaking in front of people terrifies you, then attending a public speaking course probably also scares you to death.
+If speaking in front of people terrifies you then attending a public speaking course probably also does.

-You might worry that you will get it wrong, be put on the spot, embarassed, humiliated or forced into something that you are not ready for yet.
+You might worry that you will get it wrong, look stupid, be put on the spot and embarassed or humuliated.

 None of that happens during Fall in Love with Presenting.

-Instead FILWP offer safe, light-hearted and fun experiences where you get to overcome your fear and learn to improve your ability to deliver top notch presentations regardless of your current levels of fear, experience or skill.
+Instead FILWP is a gentle, light-hearted and fun course where you get to overcome your fear and learn step-by-step exactly how to deliver great and enjoyable presentations regardless of your current levels of fear or experience.

 The most outstanding course